Culture and menstruation: Indonesia

 In Bali, a woman is not allowed to enter the kitchen to perform her usual duties, nor is she allowed to have sex with her husband while menstruating.
 She is to sleep apart from the family and has to keep her clothes that she wears while menstruating away from any clothes that she could wear to the temple.
 One of the most important regulations is that a woman is not allowed to attend temple while menstruating.
-Additionally, menstruating women are restricted from cooking, having sex, entering a Hindu temple or touching certain objects that belong to men.
+Menstruating women are restricted from cooking, having sex, entering a Hindu temple or touching certain objects that belong to men.

 In Sumba, women keep their cycles secret, which makes men see them as deceitful.
 Women from Sumba believe that because of their secrecy, they will always have control of the men.
 "Men will never know how much we really can do to control these things.
 We have all kinds of secrets, and they should always believe that we can control even more than we really can".

 Women are supposed to avoid intercourse while menstruating.
 It is believed that sexually transmitted diseases are the results of women deceiving men and having intercourse while they are menstruating.
 Gonorrhea translates as 'disease you get from women' in Sumba; it has become a social problem.
 When a man gets this disease, the only way it is believed he can rid himself of the painful sores is to pass it to a woman.
 The reasoning is that a woman's body can absorb infection and purge it during a cycle.